 We are working on further developing our website to establish a platform through which companies can get connected with talented trainees and professionals looking for opportunities in Luxembourg.
 This could also apply to companies based in Poland.
 Secondly, in June 2016 we will host the first "Summer Business Ball" in Luxembourg with 250 selected guests from politics and business from both countries.
 Lastly, we observe the growing demand for the business network between Luxembourg and Poland.
 To keep up with these developments the LPBC is expanding its activities.
 We are also considering to extend our executive board with accomplished business leaders.

 What are the future developments for LPBC?

-Luxembourg's and Poland's economy are developing well.
-Geographically, both countries are seen to be well positioned for growth.
-Very important for their future development are the growth of some key sectors in ICT, Automotive, Logistic, Bio-Technology, Finance "In June 2016 we will host the first "Summer Business Ball" in Luxembourg with 250 selected guests from politics and business from both countries."
-Artur Sosna, President at Luxembourg-Poland Business Club and Environment, to mention a few.
-This means to me that there is a great potential for future events to help bring together people in those sectors.
-More information www.lpbc.lu 0 DF linterview The Luxembourg Patrimonial Foundation What's new in Luxembourg?
-LAST YEAR THE FEATURES OF THE NEW INHERITANCE PLANNING TOOL TO BE INTRODUCED IN LUXEMBOURG WERE UNVEILED.
-EXPERTS WERE VERY OPTIMISTIC THAT THE DRAFT LAW WOULD BE ENACTED FAIRLY SOON AND THAT THIS NEW PLANNING INSTRUMENT WOULD BE BROUGHT INTO LIGHT IN 2014.
-More information www.sgggroup.com christoph.kossmann@sqqqroup.com owever, this was not the case.
-Even though the draft law was already guite advanced in the parliamentary process and was ready for voting, the Government nevertheless wanted to make additional changes.
+LAST YEAR THE FEATURES

+OF THE NEW INHERITANCE

+PLANNING TOOL TO BE

+INTRODUCED IN LUXEMBOURG

+WERE UNVEILED.
+EXPERTS WERE

+VERY OPTIMISTIC THAT THE

+DRAFT LAW WOULD BE ENACTED

+FAIRLY SOON AND THAT THIS

+NEW PLANNING INSTRUMENT

+WOULD BE BROUGHT INTO

+LIGHT IN 2014.

+More information www.sgggroup.com christoph.kossmann@sgggroup.com owever, this was not the case.
+Even though the draft law was already quite advanced in the parliamentary process and was ready for voting, the Government nevertheless wanted to make additional changes.
 Such amendments were to bring the draft law in line with the new requirements under the looming Fourth EU Anti-Money Laundering Directive (AML) that was passed by the European Parliament in April.
 The new Directive is based on the recommendations of the Financial Action Task Force (FATF) and aims at improving customer due diligence and creating increased transparency in the fight against money laundering.
 As a consequence, the additional changes to the draft law will cause a delay in the enactment of the Patrimonial Foundation, however, the law will then be fully compliant with the recommendations of the Fourth Directive.